ESCOMP/CTSM/python/ctsm/test/testinputs/README.md

 running "git lfs pull".
 If that doesn't work, then install Git LFS as documented above.

+When you have new large files to commit, use the usual syntax of adding and
+committing:
+git add <filename>
+git commit

 For more information on using Git LFS with CTSM, search for lfs here:
 <https://github.com/ESCOMP/CTSM/wiki/Directions-for-editing-CLM-documentation-on-github-and-sphinx>.
 Most of the notes about using Git LFS for the documentation's image files apply